yousfiwiame/AI-DevSecOps-Project/README.md

 - **Complete visibility**: All scans and results visible in one workflow run
 - **Sequential execution**: Ensures proper order of operations (SAST → SCA → DAST → Unify → LLM)

-**Note**: Only SonarQube is used for SAST analysis.
-The SAST parser and summary generator can handle Bandit if its reports are added later, but the workflow currently only runs SonarQube.
+**Note**: SonarCloud (SonarQube Cloud) is used for SAST analysis.
+The SAST parser and summary generator can handle Bandit if its reports are added later, but the workflow currently only runs SonarCloud.

 ---